 It’s possible I may retransition into music, sound, or games in some form, but for now I’m basically putting it on the backburner.
 I’m also hoping that, once music feels less like discouraging work and more like the fun activity it once was for me, I’ll make more music again.
 Maybe not!
 But I hope so, largely because I have a lot of music equipment I’d like to use and would hate to get rid of…

-It’s likely this website will have to change in a big way again as well, since it’s now very music-focused.
+It’s likely this website will have to change in a big way again as well, since right now it’s very music-focused.
 I haven’t decided how that will play out, but my music will remain online indefinitely as far as I’m concerned.

 Thanks to everyone who’s supported me and advised me in big and small ways.
 I’m forever grateful.
 I hope that no one thinks their efforts went to waste.
 Even if I ended up abandoning one path, the experiences I’ve had on it are invaluable and will stay with me and inform the rest of my life in a positive way.